react-navigation/react-navigation.github.io/docs/nesting-navigators.md

 In the above case, we're navigating to the `Media` screen, which is in a navigator nested inside the `Sound` screen, which is in a navigator nested inside the `Settings` screen.

 This may look very different from the way navigation used to work with nested screens previously.
-The difference is that in the previous versions, all configuration was static, so React Navigation could statically find the list of screens defined by recursing into nested configurations.
+The difference is that in the previous versions, all configuration was static, so React Navigation could statically find the list of all the navigators and their screens by recursing into nested configurations.
 But with dynamic configuration, we don't know which screens are available and where until the navigator containing the screen renders.
 Normally, a screen doesn't render its contents until you navigate to it, so the configuration of navigators which haven't rendered is not yet available.
 This makes it necessary to specify the hierarchy we're navigating to.
 This is also why you should have as little nesting of navigators as possible to keep your code simpler.

 ## Best practices when nesting